Margo Hughes: Kidnapped by Mr. Big

 When the box was opened, Margo was gone, as was a cougar.
 In an isolated room away from the nightclub, Mr. Big told Margo that if she didn't tell him where the hatband was, he would release the cougar.
 Luckily, Tom saved Margo in the nick of time, and she told Tom about the hatband, which Frannie had left at Fashions.
 Miranda told Margo that Mr. Big had said something about his fortune being locked up under his hat.
 They found a miniature audiotape sewed into the hatband, which computer genius Ernie Ross offered to decode.
 The only two words they could make out were "Bilan" and "Corsica."
 Miranda was shocked: Bilan was her daughter by Jacques.
 She was 17, and Miranda hadn't seen her in some time.
 After Mr. Big had killed Jacques, he had kidnapped Bilan, from a convent near Nice, France, and spirited her to his ranch in the east African island nation of Zanzibar.
 Mr. Big had nearly convinced Bilan that he was her biological father, which was untrue.
 Mr. Big was shocked to learn that Bilan knew the secrets to the fortune that he felt Jacques had kept for himself and quickly booked an airline flight to Zanzibar.
 Miranda feared for the daughter.
 Tom and Margo went to the convent in France, where Bilan was last seen.
 They figured out that Mr. Big had spirited Bilan to his ranch in Zanzibar.
 Big beat them to Zanzibar, though, and released Bilan into the care of a village of Bububu (Kiswahili's) tribe.
 By this time, Bilan had fallen quite ill and the priest in a nearby village church told Mr. Big where to find Bilan.
 Tom and Margo weren't having as much luck, but were hot on Mr. Big's trail.
 However, before they arrived near the village, they had to go on adventure on the Rufiji River and nearly drowned during a storm.
 On a nearby bank, while drying out from the storm, one evening Margo went skinny-dipping.
-Tom awoke and saw her, and they made love for the first time.
+Tom awoke and saw her, and they had sex for the first time.